 developing pumpkin blossom © Lori / Dandelion Hill Homestead

 pumpkin pie slice © Dilyara Garifullina on Unsplash

-Pinterest image / pumpkins on shelf © Lori / Dandelion Hill Homestead
+Pinterest image / pumpkins © Lori / Dandelion Hill Homestead